omnicalculator/omnicalculator-eslint-config/README.md

 # Omni Calculator eslint config ⚙️

-This is eslint configuration meant to be used across different projects and/or repositories within [Omni Calculator](https://www.omnicalculator.com) company
+This is eslint configuration meant to be used across different projects and/or repositories within [Omni Calculator](https://www.omnicalculator.com) company.

 ## Usage